GeoSignalAnalysis/FQSHA/README.md

 ```bash
 python -c "import numpy; print(numpy.__version__)"
 ```

-#### If the numpy version is not equal to 1.24.04, downgrade the numpy:
+double check the numpy version if it is not equal to 1.24.04, downgrade numpy:

 ```bash
 pip uninstall numpy